 This is the fifth post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.
-Get need-to-know EMBA basics down with these important tips.

 After you decide which programs you’ll apply to, you’re ready to start the hands-on application work.
 As you update your resume, plan your essays and choose recommenders, keep in mind several “qualifying” factors that EMBA admissions committees want to see in applicants they consider for acceptance.
 These factors will put you in the running for consideration; they’ll make you a viable candidate.

 Throughout the application, but primarily through the essay(s), address these key questions:

 1. Are your goals credible, and do they contain the right blend of feasibility and ambition?

 Appropriate goals will place you within senior management, since presumably you are already at mid-management level or higher (or a comparable position) if you work for a company.
 If you are a business owner, your goals should clarify not only your plans for the business, but also the specific role(s) you intend to undertake – i.e., your own professional growth path.
 In addition, the adcoms want to be assured that the graduates will be a credit to the program!